cryptodotis/crypto.is-docs/md/projects/network.md

 *Mixminion Relay - "cryptodotis"*: We run a Mixminion relay that goes by the nickname "cryptodotis".

 ## Services Run By Project Members

 ### Tor

+*Tor Relay - "chandler"*: marlowe runs a Tor relay with the nickname "chandler"

+*Tor Relay - "nerowolfe"*: marlowe runs a Tor relay with the nickname "nerowolfe"

+*Tor Relay - "winters"*: marlowe runs a Tor relay with the nickname "winters"

+*Tor Relay - "spade"*: marlowe runs a Tor relay with the nickname "spade"

 ### Tahoe-LAFS

 ### Convergence

+*Notary: "notary.bigbrotherheavybombers.com"*: lcstyle runs a notary which can be used by downloading the [convergence.notary file](http://www.bigbrotherheavybombers.com/BigBrotherHeavyBombers.notary).

 ### Mixminion

+*Mixminion Relay - "amanscastle"*: marlowe runs a Mixminion relay that goes by the nickname "amanscastle"

+*Mixminion Relay - "rabbi"*: marlowe runs a Mixminion relay that goes by the nickname "rabbi"

+*Mixminion Relay - "winter"*: marlowe runs a Mixminion relay that goes by the nickname "winter"

+### Remailers

+*Middleman Remailer - "rabbi"*: marlowe runs a middleman remailer that goes by the nickname "rabbi"

+*Middleman Remailer - "pobox"*: marlowe runs a middleman remailer that goes by the nickname "pobox"

+*Middleman Remailer - "winters"*: marlowe runs a middleman remailer that goes by the nickname "winters"